FAQs

 Can I see you individually before we start couples/marriage therapy?

-In couples/marriage therapy, I emphasize that the relationship is my client, not just each individual in the relationship.
+In couples/marriage therapy, I emphasize that the relationship is my focus, not just each individual in the relationship.
 Therefore, I need to be able to form a balanced, unbiased relationship with each of you.
 The partner/spouse who attends later often feels uncomfortable and may even feel ganged up on.
 Though I will address extenuating circumstances as they arise, I ask that both partners/spouses attend therapy from the beginning.

 Will you ever see me and my partner/spouse separately?